prodigy803/Automate_Your_Invoice/README.md

 # Ending Output:
 - As of now the output is being delivered "Invoice Wise" into individual excel files.
 Later on the plan is to consolidate the invoices based on the template and give a consolidated excel instead of standalone excel files.

+Footnote:
+There are still some bugs in the code that will be ironed out by v1.1 (such as support for just one invoice type).
+Please be assured that the demo is worked correct as expected and you will be able to see the raw output in the invoice folder of "Demo / Demo1".

+Thanks,
+PJ